Nearshore Staff Augmentation: The Ultimate 2025 Guide

 Define Your Tech Stack and Seniority Level

 This is also the time to consider specialized roles.
-The demand for expertise in fields like AI, machine learning, cybersecurity, and Web3 is surging.
-With 77% of employers struggling to find talent with the right skills, looking globally for these specialists opens up a much larger talent pool (see tech talent trends in Latin America).
+The demand for expertise in AI, machine learning, cybersecurity, and Web3 is surging.
+With 77% of employers struggling to find talent with the right skills, looking globally for these specialists opens up a much larger talent pool.

 Build Your Employer Brand to Attract Top Talent